ecg-icas/icas/src/source/campaign-overview.rst

 Campaign targeting
 """"""""""""""""""

 Campaigns can have targeting criteria, allowing you some customization on the target group of customers that your ads will be shown to.
 See :ref:`campaign_targeting_overview` for more info.
+Please keep in mind the current restrictions :ref:`temporary_campaign_restrictions`.